PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/ppvehicle_attribute_en.md

 ### Description of Configuration

-Parameters related to vehicle attribute recognition in the [config file](../../config/infer_cfg_ppvehicle.yml) are as follow:
+Parameters related to vehicle attribute recognition in the [config file](../../config/infer_cfg_ppvehicle.yml) are as follows:

 ```yaml
 VEHICLE_ATTR: